 - Hungry Double – serves “two adults with a large appetite, or engaging in moderate to strenuous activity” or 1 adult and 2 kids

 - Hungry hoarder – 6 separate packages of Hungry Double

 Their bags are also not suitable for handling boiled water.
 This means that you have to use actual utensils to prepare and eat their meals, which may be inconvenient to some.
-If you don’t mind a bit of prep time, you can try their tasty Lemongrass Thai Curry and Chickpea Sesame Penne.
+If you don’t mind a bit of prep time, try their tasty Lemongrass Thai Curry and Chickpea Sesame Penne.

-Freeze-dried food offer a great convenience to preppers.
-All you need is hot water to reconstitute them and you’re done!
-This is great help in an emergency situation or even when you’re out on an adventure in the backcountry.
-Since they are shelf-stable and pretty easy to prepare, it’s not surprising that most of them come with a hefty price tag.
+Freeze dried food makes life more convenient for preppers.
+All you need is hot water to reconstitute it and you’re done.
+This is a great help in emergencies or even when you’re out on an adventure in the backcountry.
+Since freeze dried food is shelf-stable and pretty easy to prepare, it’s not surprising that many varieties come with a hefty price tag.

 You definitely don’t want to waste money on food that you wouldn’t enjoy either.
 This is why you must choose your freeze dried food wisely.
 Evaluate your needs and priorities and determine the best freeze dried food company for you and your family.

 What’s your favorite freeze dried food?
 Let us know in the comments below!